Redot-Engine/redot-docs/tutorials/xr/openxr_hand_tracking.rst

 ^^^^^^^^^^^^^^^^

 In order to display our hand we need a hand mesh that is properly rigged and skinned.
-For this Godot uses the hand bone structure as defined for the :ref:`Godot Humanoid <class_skeletonprofilehumanoid>` but optionally supporting an extra tip bone for each finger.
+For this redot uses the hand bone structure as defined for the :ref:`redot Humanoid <class_skeletonprofilehumanoid>` but optionally supporting an extra tip bone for each finger.

-The `OpenXR hand tracking demo <https://github.com/godotengine/godot-demo-projects/tree/master/xr/openxr_hand_tracking_demo>`_ contains example glTF files of properly rigged hands.
+The `OpenXR hand tracking demo <https://github.com/redotengine/redot-demo-projects/tree/master/xr/openxr_hand_tracking_demo>`_ contains example glTF files of properly rigged hands.

 We will be using those here and add them as a child to our ``XRNode3D`` node.